bmaunde/guidelines/checklists/REST API Checklist.md

 It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.

 ## Endpoints
-- [ ] All endpoints are using nouns
+- [ ] All endpoints are using nouns relating to the resources being interacted with
-- [ ] All endpoints are plural
+- [ ] All the nouns are plural
+- [ ] Unique keys are used as part of the URL for all endpoints relating to an individual resource
+- [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NzAyMjc4Nl19
+eyJoaXN0b3J5IjpbLTExMzkwODIwNzZdfQ==
 -->